 There is no good score the first time you send out an NPS survey.
 Instead, look at your first Net Promoter Score® as a benchmark.
 Your goal from that point is to improve it and understand if you’re organization is getting better over time.

 For example, if you have a lot of detractors the first time you perform an NPS survey you know what you need to work on.
 If detractors reduce and passives increase on the second survey then you know you’re making progress.
 When you perform a third NPS survey and the number of promoters reduces but passives increase then there’s a problem somewhere.

 An NPS survey consists of two parts.
 The first part gauges customer loyalty and is what the majority of people are familiar with.
 The second part is just as important.
 It asks the reason for the original score.

 Without the second question, all you’d know is that someone is happy or unhappy about your company or services.
 How would you take action on that?
 The short answer is you can’t.
 When you ask respondents the reason for an answer, you’re able to get qualitative data that’ll equip you with the tools to improve or continue on the right path.

 It transforms the NPS score from an abstract number to a metric that helps you make improvements in your business.
 The more specific the feedback is the better, after all, there are still trolls on the internet.

 For every single person that complains about something relating to your business, there are 26 people who are suffering in silence.
 There are a lot of reasons for this.
 One of them is time.
 It takes time to reach out and complain about issues.

 An NPS survey helps reduce the time investment required by your customers.
-There is only one main question and a follow-up question where people can voice all of their opinions of your company in clear terms.
+There is only one main question and an open-ended follow-up question where people can voice all of their opinions of your company in clear terms.